swing-xyz/examples/examples/swaps-api-nextjs-solana/README.md

 ## Swing Integration

-> The implementation of Swing's [Cross-chain API](https://developers.swing.xyz/reference/api) can be found in [src/components/Swap.tsx](./src/components/Swap.tsx).
+> The implementation of Swing's [Cross-chain API](https://developers.swing.xyz/reference/api) and [Platform API](https://developers.swing.xyz/reference/api/platform/a2glq2e1w44ad-project-configuration) can be found in [src/components/Swap.tsx](./src/components/Swap.tsx)

-This example demonstrates how you can perform a cross-chain transaction between the Solana and Ethereum chains.
+This example demonstrates how you can perform a cross-chain transaction between the Solana and Ethereum chains using Swing's Cross-Chain and Platform APIs via Swing's SDK.

 In this example, we will be using thirdweb's SDK and `@solana/web3.js` wallet connector to connect to a user's ethereum and solana wallets respectively.
+We will also be demonstrating how you can utilize Swing's SDK's exported API function, namely

 The process/steps for performing a SOL to ETH transaction, and vice versa, are as follows:

 - Getting a [quote](https://developers.swing.xyz/reference/api/cross-chain/1169f8cbb6937-request-a-transfer-quote) and selecting the best route
 - (Optional) Sending a [token approval](https://developers.swing.xyz/reference/api/contract-calls/approval) request for ERC20 Tokens.